vinitsheth/vinitsheth.github.io/index.md

 <br />

 I also graduated with a bachelor's degree in Computer Engineering from Gujarat Technological University, Ahmedabad, India.
+I joined Arizona State University in August 2018 right after graduating from Gujarat Technological University in June 2018.
+I plan to graduate from ASU in May 2020.

 <br />